AdaCore/aws/readme.txt

      content.
 Can be useful when switching from buffered mode to un-buffered mode.

+   - Yet another large clean-up in the handling of namespaces to have better support of SOAP namespaces in responses.
+See obsolescent features section below.

+   - In debug mode, the SOAP/WSDL generated server will output the XML payload as received (as-is and before parsing) from the client.

    - Plus many small fixes, enhancements, API comments, and documentation work.